How to enable WordPress to update your custom plugin hosted on GitHub

 Another pattern I follow is to create a private and public method pair when hooking into WordPress.
 The private method, e.g. updatePluginDetailsUrl(), registers the WordPress hook, whereas the corresponding public method, e.g. _updatePluginDetailsUrl() , performs the work.

-I follow this naming convention because it immediately tells me that this methods belongs together, and that the one with the underscore is not directly called within the class, but rather, invoked by WordPress via a hook.
+I follow this naming convention because it immediately tells me that these methods belongs together, and that the one with the underscore is not directly called within the class, but rather, invoked by WordPress via a hook.

 Speaking of, let's define both of those methods now: